 National Fire Prevention Week is the ideal time to review some of the safe practices that can help keep your family safe throughout the year.
 One of the best things to do is to make sure that your family is educated and practiced in following the best escape routes out of your home.
 Make sure that each person knows more than one way to get out of your home, and practice getting out of the home quickly so that it becomes second nature.
 Designate a meeting spot outside where everyone can gather so that you know each person is safe and accounted for in the case a fire starts in your home.

-If you have any questions or concerns about the safety or upkeep of your fireplace, give Old Dominion Chimney Service a call.
+If you have any questions or concerns about the safety or upkeep of your fireplace, give Old Dominion Chimneys a call.
 We can offer tips on fire safety and full service in inspection and cleaning of your fireplace and chimney system.